otrv4/otrv4/otrv4.md

 This is the first message of the DAKE.
 Bob sends it to Alice to commit to a choice of DH and ECDH key.
 A valid Pre-key message is generated as follows:

+(TODO: the present tense of the verbs below should probably be changed to imperative)

 1. Creates a user profile, as detailed [here](#creating-a-user-profile).
 2. Generates an ephemeral ECDH key pair:
   * secret key `y`.